bakame-php/http-structured-fields/docs/02-parsing-serializing.md

 return an instantiated PHP class containing the parsing result.
 Because there are 2 RFC related to structured fields, the method accepts an optional enum `Ietf` that indicates which RFC should be used for conformance.
-If no enum value is provided, the method will fall back to using the latest accepted RFC which is at the moment of writing `RFC9651`.
+If no enum value is provided, the method will fall back to using the latest accepted RFC at the moment of its release: `RFC9651`.

 ```php
 use Bakame\Http\StructuredFields\OuterList;